4 Easy Dementia Interior Design Tweaks

 Dementia affects those living with it in many ways, some more predictable than others.
 By paying attention to how individuals with dementia navigate and interact with their living space, changes can be implemented gradually to eliminate risks and promote independence.

 Here at Hill & Hill Design we are passionate about supplying care home furniture that is both design-led and practical for day-to-day activities.
-If you would like to know more about how we support individuals living with dementia with our products, head over to our dementia furniture section to find out more or check out our nursing home furniture guide here.
+And we believe that dementia furniture has many benefits for residents and staff.
+If you would like to know more about how we support individuals living with dementia with our products, head over to our dementia furniture section to find out more or check out our nursing home furniture guide.